Panophonic

 Panophonic is a solo project by Tom Lugo, the front man of the band Stellarscope.
 The music incorporates lo-fi electro dreampop and shoegaze.

-Panophonic has appeared on tribute albums, including Jesusland (a tribute to the Jesus and Mary Chain) and Blue Skyed and Clear (a tribute to Slowdive).
+Panophonic has appeared on tribute albums, including Jesusland (a tribute to the Jesus and Mary Chain) and Blue Skied an' Clear (a tribute to Slowdive).
 It has been featured on the television channels MTV, SyFy, A&E and Discovery.